Prenatal Vitamins 101: When to Start Taking Them, What to Look For, & What to Expect

 - 2 mg of Vitamin B6

-You should also make sure that the vitamin doesn’t have too much Vitamin A or D and a good amount of Vitamin C.
+You should also make sure that the vitamin doesn’t have too much Vitamin A or D and the right amount of Vitamin C.

-It’s important that you find a vitamin with folate instead of folic acid.
-Most people know that this nutrient is essential for baby’s neural tube development and preventing spina bifida.
-Although research suggests that only bioavailable folate is beneficial, not synthetic folic acid.
+You must find a vitamin with folate instead of folic acid.
+Most people know that this nutrient is essential for the baby’s neural tube development and preventing spina bifida.
+It’s important to mention that research suggests that only bioavailable folate is beneficial and not synthetic folic acid.
 Most vitamin brands are making the switch.

 There are also options for vegetarians, gluten-free women, and more.
 So do your research and talk to your doctor before deciding on a brand to use.